zzhangjii/learning-library/lab-guides/LabGuide050.md

     ![](images/050/image14.png)

-  - After approximately 5 minutes, the ATP instance is now **Available**
+  - After approximately 5 minutes, the ATP instance will be provisioned.
+You can immediately proceed to the next section.

     ![](images/050/image15.png)